- The death of Robbie the police robot, complete with Gesicht visiting his wife. And it's only chapter 1.

 - Chapter 24.
 The robot dog.
 The little robot dog trying to stand up and play as it's DYING.
 Hackeneyed or not, DAMN YOU URASAWA.

-Also, the efforts of Prof. Ochinomizu to try to repair it are also really sad.
+- The efforts of Prof. Ochinomizu to try to repair it are also really sad.
 Ochinomizu fails to repair it and it dies, prompting the professor to shed tears for its death.

 - In Chapters 33 and 34, Hercules recalls seeing a shell-shocked robot after a battle, desperately trying to wash his hands under a broken water pipe, saying "It just won't come out."

 - Chapter 46, Gesicht is utterly heart-broken when he sees Ali who then points a cluster cannon at him.

 - Chapter 47, especially the ending.
 "Excellent.
 It can be for pretend, first...
 The pretense will turn real with time.
 You will learn to truly cry, as I do.".

-"We're keeping you with us 'til the end of the world."
+- "We're keeping you with us 'til the end of the world."

-What even makes this worse is the fact that Brando's attempts to give the group anything as to see what they're all dealing with is rendered pointless as Brando's life flashes before his eyes, mainly images of his family who he won't be returning to.
+- Brando's death.
+Even worse is that he's patched in with Atom, Gesicht and Hercules at the time, so they all get to listen to him die.
+What even makes this worse is the fact that Brando's attempt to give the group anything as to see what they're all dealing with is rendered pointless as Brando's life flashes before his eyes, mainly images of his family who he won't be returning to.

 - Dr. Hoffman and Helena mourning Gesicht's death.
 Especially sad, since it didn't have as much in-universe coverage as the deaths of Brando, Hercules and Epsilon.
 Helena's crying is specially painful as it's the first time she's cried EVER, since she is a robot like her late husband.